NU-CEM/ThermoPot/README.md

 - 📚 The documentation is [here](https://NU-CEM.github.io/ThermoPot).
 - 🖊 If you use this package for your own work please [cite accordingly](https://github.com/NU-CEM/ThermoPot/blob/main/citation.cff).
 - 🔄 This code is made available under the GNU General Public Licence (GPL) v3.
-See the LICENSE file for the full text.

 This work adapts and extends a previous repository developed by Adam Jackson: [Thermodynamic model of CZTS](http://dx.doi.org/10.5281/zenodo.57130).